bwNetFlow/flowpipeline/CONFIGURATION.md

 enrich, reduce, or filter flows in transit between Kafka topics, or even sort them into different Kafka topics.
 See the examples this particular usage.

+The startat configuration sets whether to start at the newest or oldest available flow (i.e. Kafka offset).
+It only takes effect if Kafka has no stored state for this specific user/topic/consumergroup combination.

 ```
 - segment: kafkaconsumer
   config: